-&lt;sup>94 For example, Exxon recently announced movement toward a settlement of an activist campaign mounted by two shareholder activists seeking to force the company to reduce its carbon footprint.
+&lt;sup>100 For example, before the Engine No. 1 proxy battle, Exxon announced movement toward a settlement of an activist campaign mounted by two shareholder activists seeking to force the company to reduce its carbon footprint.
 One was a conventional hedge fund activist; the other, an "impact investor."
 See Cara Lombardo, Emily Glazer & Dana Cimilluca, Exxon Planning Board, Other Changes Amid Activist Pressure, Wall St. J. Jan 27, 2021.
-Neither of the activist shareholders hold a substantial percentage of Exxon's stock (apparently <1%), so, as with most activist campaigns, their negotiating leverage comes from presumed support from the institutional shareholders who are the majoritarian owners.
+Neither of the activist shareholders held a substantial percentage of Exxon's stock (apparently <1%), so, as with most activist campaigns, their negotiating leverage came from presumed support from the institutional broadly-diversified funds can take the same stance as with the hedge fund activists: they can count on others to tee-up the proposals that would bear on climate change risk, and then figure out which proposals would in fact create value, that is, would reduce the risk.